Healthy Homes Assessment Omahu

 What We Do

-As building inspectors, we are experts in all aspects associated with specialist home inspections.
-We are here to ensure that you make the best decision when purchasing your next property.
+As building inspectors we are experts in all issues associated with professional home Inspections.
+We’re there to ensure that you make the correct decision when purchasing your next property.

-We take your investment seriously, and undertake comprehensive examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing your own house.
+We are serious about your investment, and undertake comprehensive examinations to ensure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the enjoyable aspects of buying or owning a home.

-We are specialised in a range of solutions to ensure that you are fully informed of the condition of any property that you might be thinking of buying or selling along with other solutions.
+We offer a wide range of services to ensure that you are completely informed about the condition of any property you might be considering buying or selling as well as additional solutions.

-Our systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the Report, you are able to actually see any issues that may be discovered.
-With our detailed report, it is not surprising that we receive so many clients who recommend our service to family members and friends.
+Our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in the document, you are able to actually see any issues that could be found.
+Through our detailed reporting it’s no wonder that we have so many clients who recommend our service to family members and friends.

 Have Peace of Mind - Get in Touch